• Skip to primary navigation

 Why you'll love this recipe

-• Shares a great way to liven up otherwise plain old boring frozen veggies
+• Great way to liven up otherwise plain old boring frozen veggies

 • Frozen broccoli is cheaper than fresh produce, making this a cheap side dish